You wouldn’t write a book without sketching an outline first. So why would you create a PowerPoint presentation without first developing a template?

 Why Do I Need a Powerpoint Template?

-The truth is, many companies make this mistake.
 And it almost always leads to the same outcome: poorly formatted presentations with dense content, sloppy design and inconsistent branding.
 Given that most PowerPoint presentations play an important role in the sales process, this is a mistake you can’t afford to make.

 Need more convincing?
 Here are other reasons why templates often mean the difference between a powerful presentation and a mediocre one.